space space space

 • An Old Saying

 And why should this be?
-Well, because these men and women have suffered emotional conflicts in their childhood families,[1] they desire more than anything to be “in control” of the world.[2]
-They are persons who so fear human weakness that, in spite of calling themselves Christian, in the secret unconscious depths of their hearts they look upon the Cross itself with repugnance.
+Well, because those “whose glory is their shame” have suffered emotional conflicts in their childhood families,[1] such that they desire more than anything to be “in control” of the world.[2]
+They are persons who so fear human weakness that, even though they take pride in calling themselves Christian, in the secret unconscious depths of their hearts they look upon the Cross itself with repugnance.
+And yes, even Popes have fallen into such heresy throughout the course of Church history.

-Yet, Christ told us that salvation can be attained only in the Cross.
+Yet, Christ told us that salvation can be attained only in giving up our attachment to the world and taking up the Cross.

 The Necessary Minimum

 Now, the Catechism of the Catholic Church (CCC) instructs us in the necessary minimum (see CCC 2041) of what we must do to attain the salvation promised by Christ.
-That is, if you do all that the Catechism requires—not just look to it to justify a lukewarm “faith”—it will be likely that you will get to Purgatory rather than hell.
+That is, if you do all that the Catechism requires—which most Catholics fail to do because of their lukewarm “faith”—it will be likely that you will get to Purgatory rather than hell.

-In contrast, if you want to be more than one of the crowd that followed Jesus at a distance—that is, if you want to climb Mount Carmel to attain personal growth, heightened wisdom, enhanced interpersonal effectiveness, and divine love—then it will be necessary to do more than what is minimally required.
-Follow the counsels on this website, for example, to remove from yourself the psychological baggage that prevents you from entering the spiritual battle against darkness and evil and that prevents you from making a glorious climb into pure love.
+In contrast, if you want to be more than one of the crowd that followed Jesus at a distance—that is, if you want to attain personal growth, heightened wisdom, enhanced interpersonal effectiveness, and divine love—then it will be necessary to do far more than what is minimally required.

 It’s your choice.